By Ryan Windt | Head of Growth Marketing | Updated June 2026

 1. Identity and access

 Enforce phishing-resistant MFA (security keys or passkeys) for administrators and any remote or privileged access.
 Remove standing global admin accounts and replace them with just-in-time elevation that requires approvals and reason codes.
 Apply conditional access policies based on device posture, risk signals, and geolocation.
 Block legacy and Basic authentication protocols.
 Rotate local admin passwords automatically and vault break-glass credentials.
+For a full implementation guide, see MFA and Cyber Insurance: What to Deploy, How to Document It, and What Underwriters Require.

 2. SaaS and OAuth governance